MichaelKMalak/mobile-code-challenge-solution-android/README.md

 	1. In `.presenter`:
 		Added a call to `updateBookingStatus` in view
 	2. In `.view`:
-		1. Added `updateAddresses` and `updateStatus` that takes many strings from the presenter (source: the network and the websocket) and update textViews in rideUpdatesLayout.
+		1. Added `updateAddresses` and `updateStatus` that takes many strings from the presenter (source: the network and the webSocket) and update textViews in rideUpdatesLayout.

 * In `..res/layout/feature_ride_updates`
 	1. Added two text views: `addressesTextView` with alignParentBottom and `statusTextView` at the top of the screen.
-	2. Made use of the supported textStyles and added a backround tint for readability.
+	2. Made use of the supported textStyles and added a background tint for readability.

 * Designed simple drawables on illustrator and used them to draw the markers on the map.

 ## Issues
-1. When the internet connection is out for a bit while the application is running, it doesn't notify the user.
+1. When the internet connection is out for a bit while the application is running, it does not notify the user.
 2. If the WebSocket was not working or the internet connection was lost, the application shows an empty map without notifying the user.
 3. When the ride ends, the markers and the vehicle remain visible on the screen.
 4. When the user zooms in with elevation, the vehicle marker rotation is not right.